PDF Generation API with Watermark and Stamp

 --output

-option saves the PDF file to your local machine.
+saves the generated PDF file to your local machine.

 API Key Authentication

-All endpoints are secured using API key authentication.
-Ensure that your requests include the API key in the header X-API-KEY
+All API endpoints are protected using API key authentication.
+Ensure that every request to the API includes your valid API key in the X-API-KEY

 Additional Notes

-The inline JavaScript and CSS used for injecting watermark and stamp elements can be modified as needed to better match specific design requirements.
+Customization: The inline JavaScript and CSS snippets responsible for injecting the watermark and stamp elements can be readily modified.
+This allows for customization to better align with specific visual design requirements or branding guidelines.

 Dependencies